Office of the Chief of Staff

 Division of Investigative Services

-The Division of Investigative Services conducts criminal and internal investigations; conducts inquiries into youth grievances and family support; oversees audits of agency assets (i.e. vehicle and real property); manages agency K-9 Service for the detection of illegal drugs; manages agency gang related information, material or contraband; and maintains surveillance equipment and audio recordings for safety and investigation requests.
-The Division is also responsible for the Event Reporting System (ERS) - a state-of-the-art computer system used to ensure the comprehensive and real-time tracking, reporting and managing of events occurring within the agency.
+The Division of Investigative Services conducts criminal and internal investigations, inquiries into youth grievances and family support, oversees audits of agency assets, manages agency K-9 service, manages agency gang related information and maintains surveillance equipment and audio recordings for safety and investigation requests.
+The Division is also responsible for the Event Reporting System--a state-of-the-art computer system used to ensure the comprehensive and real-time tracking, reporting and managing of events occurring within the agency.

 Division of Education & Workforce Development